Article 184-188

 Amber, jet, wax, resin, glass, and similar substances also have the ability to attract small objects.

-However, it is difficult to conceive of anything similar happening with glass, at least if its nature is as described earlier.
+But I refute this because this principle [of surface tension] because it is difficult to conceive this happening with glass, at least if its nature is as described earlier.

 Therefore, another cause must be attributed to this attraction in glass.